carlosschults/100-days-of-code/log.md

 **Today's Progress**: Still working on my latest [pull request](https://github.com/nodatime/nodatime/pull/1377) sent to the NodaTime project.

 **Thoughts:** As I predicted, I still haven't been able to focus on my own project again.
 It's probably better to only get back to it on Saturday.

+### Day 16: May 9, 2019

+**Today's Progress**: After skipping a day, I'm back to my own project, at least for a while.
+But today was not a productive day.
+Still fighting with Travis CI.

+**Thoughts:** Documentation for these kind of tools could be a little more helpful.